vickkie/FrameHarvestPro/README.md

 Author: Uzitrake 2024

-# FrameHarvestPro Installation Instructions
+## FrameHarvestPro Installation Instructions
 Thank you for choosing FrameHarvestPro!
 Follow the steps below to install the application on your computer.

 Prerequisites
 Make sure your system meets the following requirements:

 Operating System: Windows
-Disk Space: At least 70 MB of free space
+- Disk Space: At least 70 MB of free space
-RAM: Minimum 2 GB
+- RAM: Minimum 2 GB

-Installation Steps
+### Installation Steps
 Download the Installer:

-(i) Visit our official website: https://vickkie.github.io/frameharvestpro
+1. Visit our official website: https://vickkie.github.io/frameharvestpro
     Navigate to the "Downloads" section.
     Download the latest version of FrameHarvestPro.
     Run the Installer: